Oven Cleaning Tips

-These oven cleaning tips can help remove the unsightly mess, show you how to clean oven racks, and provide house cleaning tips for cleaning an oven exterior.
+These oven cleaning tips can help remove the unsightly mess.
+Here's how to clean your oven safely, removing any remnants of dinners past.

-The key to removing melted-on, dripped-on, and other greasy oven messes without too much effort or having to use harsh chemical cleaners is to tackle the gooey drips as soon as possible after they happen.
+The key to removing melted-on, dripped-on, and other greasy oven messes without too much effort is tackling them as soon as possible after they happen.

-Try this easy trick next time you have an oven meltdown: Sprinkle a thick layer of salt - enough to generously cover the entire spill - as soon as it drops on the oven floor, and while the goop is still hot and soft.
+Try this easy trick to clean an oven the next time you have an oven meltdown: Sprinkle the spill with a thick layer of salt as soon as it drops on the oven floor, while the goop is still hot and soft.
 Continue cooking.

 When the oven cools, the spills will harden and can be easily lifted away with a plastic spatula.

-Old scorched-food blights can be removed by rubbing with a small pumice stone.
+Old scorched-food blights can be removed by rubbing with a small pumice cleaning stone

 To clean oven racks, start by opening the (cool) oven and removing the racks.
 Scrape off any burned-on stains with a dull knife held at a 30-degree angle.

-After you've obliterated the baked-on messes in the oven, it's time to tackle the exterior.
-To prevent streak marks when cleaning large surface vertical areas, start at the bottom and work up, overlapping areas with a circular motion.
+After you've obliterated the baked-on messes in the oven, it's time to clean your oven exterior.
+To prevent streak marks when cleaning large vertical surface areas, start at the bottom and work up, overlapping regions with a circular motion.